-Chronic shame usually originates in childhood, and uncovering the experiences that led to shame can help relieve shame, as can engaging in new experiences that foster a sense of goodness and worth.
-Shame is sometimes rooted in experiences of a sexual nature, whether consensual or not, that were, in the child’s perception or understanding, not accepted or acceptable to adults; that is, children who engage in sexual activities or who are abused sexually, may develop a sense of shame about their role in these acts, especially if the adults shame them on purpose, or do not take steps to reassure them of their essential goodness and innocence.
-Some level of shame usually reveals itself in anyone engaged in therapy.
-Becoming aware of our shame is the first step towards working through it.
+Chronic shame usually originates in childhood, and uncovering the experiences that led to shame can help relieve it, as can engaging in new experiences that foster a sense of goodness and worth.
+Shame is sometimes rooted in experiences of a sexual nature that were, in the child’s perception or understanding, not accepted by or acceptable to adults.
+In other words, children who engage in sexual activities at a young age or who were abused sexually may develop a sense of shame about their role in these acts, especially if adults shame them on purpose or do not take steps to reassure them of their blamelessness in these acts and their innocence in the abuse.

 Shame may last a brief time, or it may be a core experience of the self.
-For some people, feelings of shame may begin in childhood and stay around.
-They may be conscious of such feelings, which can lead to depression and several forms of anxiety.
-They may be unconscious of the shame, and hide it under a mask of narcissism or extreme behaviors, such as addictions or episodes of anger.
-Shame can also lead to dissociative episodes and disorders.
-Living with shame is terribly painful and can prevent people from meeting core needs, such as the need for self-esteem, hope about the future, friendship and intimacy, productivity, and love.
+For some people, feelings of shame may begin in childhood and continue well into adulthood.
+These individuals may be conscious of such feelings, and they may also experience depression or some form of anxiety as a result.
+They might also be unconscious of the shame and hide it under a mask of narcissism or extreme behaviors, such as addictions or episodes of anger.
+Shame can also lead to the development of self-harming behaviors and eating disorders.

-Last updated: 05-14-2013
+Last updated: 07-03-2015